 At BLISS Health, Dr. Rivera leads all medical research efforts.
 She oversees a team of professionals who are trained to determine the usefulness of experimental treatments and therapies for HIV, STDs, and other medical conditions.

 What types of medical research does BLISS Health conduct?

 The team at BLISS Health conducts medical research on a regular basis.
 We primarily focus on treatments and therapies for HIV and STDs, but offer other clinical trials as well.
-Currently, we’re conducting medical research on COVID-19 and COVID-19 vaccines.

 Can anyone participate in medical research?